dimerun/v2/README.md

 # DimeRun v2

-DimeRun v2 enables you to provision on-demand self-hosted runners for your GitHub Action workflows.
+DimeRun v2 enables you to provision on-demand self-hosted GitHub Actions runners on AWS EC2.
 These ephemeral runners are spun up in your own AWS account, providing flexibility and scalability to your CI/CD processes.

 ## Getting started